guokai8/eoffice/README.md

 # eoffice
-Export and import graph and tables to MicroSoft office
+Export and import graphics and tables to MicroSoft office
 ## Description
 _eoffice_ provide wrap functions to export and import graphics and data.frames in R to MicroSoft office (docx, pptx format)